stevenpawley/recipeselectors/README.md

 - `step_select_vip` provides model-based selection using feature importance scores or coefficients.
 This method allows a `parsnip` model specification to be used to select a subset of features based on the models' feature importances or coefficients.
 See below for details.
+Note, that this step will eventually be deprecated in favor of separate steps that contain the specific models that are most commonly used for feature selection such as `step_select_forests`, `step_select_tree` and `step_select_linear`.

 - `step_select_boruta` provides a Boruta feature selection step.